AFraderaSola/HugoWebsite/content/authors/admin/_index.md

 title: Albert Fradera Sola
 ---

-I am a PhD candidate in Quantitative Proteomics in the Institute of Molecular Biology.
+I am a postdoctoral researcher in Proteomics and Systems Biology at the Institute of Molecular Virology and Cell Biology of the Friedrich-Loeffler-Institut.
 My research interests focus on bioinformatics, especially omics data and its statistical analysis.
 My work revolves around analyzing NGS-based genomics and quantitative mass spectrometry-based proteomics data.
 I consider myself both collaborative and adaptable.
 I am always eager to tackle new and different projects.
-I am very enthusiastic to share and develop my data visualization skills as a means towards better science communication.
-I am an open-minded person and enjoy having great relationships with my colleagues.
+I am very enthusiastic about sharing and developing my data visualization skills as a means towards better science communication.
+I am an open-minded person and enjoy fostering great relationships with my colleagues.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/home/cv.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.